-Posted by Seb in categories: hacking, open access, open source, privacy
+Posted by Odd Edges in categories: education, ethics, internet, open access, open source, philosophy, policy, theory

 When we as a global community confront the truly difficult question of considering what is really worth devoting our limited time and resources to in an era marked by such global catastrophe, I always find my mind returning to what the Internet hasn’t really been used for yet—and what was rumored from its inception that it should ultimately provide—an utterly and entirely free education for all the world’s people.